Polatat/Python_project_group4/README.md

 ## Description

 FilterFASTQ is a Python program designed to filter and analyze FASTQ data effectively.
 It provides a statistical visualization to differentiate between the original and the filtered file by using a pie chart and generating  CSV files.
-In addition, it can identified by a group of barcodes or barcode sequences as the users desire.
+In addition, it can be identified by a group of barcodes or barcode sequences as the user's preference.
 At the end of the program, it generates a new FASTQ file that passes the biological statistic criteria.

 ## Features